 The Westland petrel (Procellaria westlandica) is endemic to New Zealand and listed as an endangered species on the IUCN red list (BirdLife International, 2020).
-It is one of the few burrowing birds breeding on the main islands.
-This iconic species was once widespread in New Zealand (Waugh and Wilson, 2017; Wood and Otley, 2013), but its breeding distribution is now restricted to the West Coast of the South Island, within the Paparoa National Park and its surroundings (Jackson, 1958; Waugh and Wilson, 2017) (March to November) (Landers et al., 2011).
+It is one of the few burrowing birds breeding on the main islands of New Zealand.
+This iconic species was once widespread in New Zealand (Waugh and Wilson, 2017; Wood and Otley, 2013), but its breeding distribution is now restricted to the West Coast of the South Island, within the Paparoa National Park and its surroundings (Jackson, 1958; Waugh and Wilson, 2017) .
 Between May and June, females lay a single egg, which is incubated by both parents during 69 days (Warham, 1990).
 Chick rearing is also carried out by both parents between September and November.
-After the breeding season, Westland petrels travel to South American waters (Baker and Coleman, 1977) where they remain until late March (Landers et al., 2011).
+After the breeding season, Westland petrels travel to South American waters (Baker and Coleman, 1977), where they remain until late March (March to November) (Landers et al., 2011).
 Regarding their foraging behaviour, Westland petrels are known to be nocturnal, but they occasionally feed during daytime (Waugh et al., 2018).
 Previous studies based on morphological analysis of regurgitates found that their most abundant prey items were fish, followed by cephalopods and crustaceans (Freeman, 1998; Imber, 1976).
 The diet of Westland petrels is therefore closely linked to fishing activity in New Zealand waters.
 However, it remains unclear whether fishing has a net positive or negative impact on P. westlandica.
 The overall population has increased significantly since the 70’s (Wood and Davis, 2003; Wood and Otley, 2013), together with the rise of fishing activity, potentially because of increase feeding on bycatch and other fishing waste.
 However, being trapped and killed in fishing nets is one of the main threats of P. westlandica, together with mammal predation, degradation of habitat and erosion of their nesting grounds (Taylor, 2000; Waugh et al., 2008; Waugh and Wilson, 2017).

 Although the diet of the Westland petrel has been assessed before (Freeman, 1998; Imber, 1976), the precise composition of their current diet is unknown, as is potential temporal variations in diet throughout the breeding season.
 In this work, we present the first attempt to characterize the diet of this seabird through a DNA-based approach.
-To do this, we used a non-invasive DNA sampling approach (Lefort et al., 2019) by collecting faecal samples, and carried out a DNA metabarcoding analysis using the 16S gene to identify prey items within the diet of the Westland petrel.(Komura et al., 2018; McInnes et al., 2017; Young et al., 2020) Prey identity was used to establish potential interactions with the fishing activity in New Zealand.
+To do this, we used a non-invasive DNA sampling approach (Lefort et al., 2019) by collecting faecal samples, and carried out a DNA metabarcoding analysis using the 16S gene to identify prey items within the diet of the Westland petrel.
+This amplicon was chosen for the study as it has shown to be effective for the characterization of seabirds’ diet (Komura et al., 2018; McInnes et al., 2017; Young et al., 2020).
 The birds’ diet was compared between two breeding sub-colonies (1.5 km apart), and two different times (10 weeks apart).
 We expected to find differences in diet between early breeding season (before hatching) and late breeding season (after hatching or chick rearing), which would be consistent with switches in feeding and foraging behaviour.
 We expected to find no significant differences in the diet of the different sub-colonies owing to their relatively close proximity.
 Moreover, this study also aims to better understand the impact that fishing activities could have on Westland petrels.

 Material and Methods